Alfresco/docs-alfresco/content-accelerator/latest/using/user-guide.md

 | **TextBox** | The search depends on values set using “Make Search Exact” and “Case Sensitive Search” and if these values are not set, a wildcard search is performed. |

 **Notes:**

+* Advanced Search is deprecated in Content Accelerator 3.6.
+Though it is still available, Advanced Search feature in Attribute Search, described above, is expected to replace Advanced Search in future releases.

 * By enabling “Like/Exact/Not Search”, you override the settings for “Make Search Exact” and “Case Sensitive Search” for any property (if configured).